JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 #> }
 ```

 Therefore, one could construct this list server-side and use it in jBox straight-away.
-Doing so means the JavaScript code can be simplified to `new jBox('Notice', message);`.
+Doing so means the JavaScript code can be simplified to `new jBox('Notice', message);` and produce Figure \@ref(fig:jbox-custom).

 ```r
 library(shiny)